brightcove/hot-shots/README.md

 ## Migrating from node-statsd

-You generally just need to do two things:
+You generally just need to do one thing:

 1. Change node-statsd to hot-shots in all requires